romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-You've just fixed a bug in your application and the CI workflow has run successfully, generating test reports as artifacts.
+Q: You've just fixed a bug in your application and the CI workflow has run successfully, generating test reports as artifacts.
 How would you download these artifacts from the GitHub user interface?
 <details><summary>Show the answer</summary><p>

 - **Navigate to the Actions tab, select the specific workflow run, and find the Artifacts section to download the reports**